STAGGERED STARTS & SCHEDULE

 Volunteers will be riding with you and/or stationed along the route providing directions to keep the Tour running safely and smoothly.
 Here’s a breakdown of who to look for:

-Rider Assist Marshals ride in yellow vests alongside Tour participants.
+Rider Assist Marshals ride in orange vests alongside Tour participants.
 They help participants with flat tires and minor bike repair, assist with the flow of the Tour, and provide information and encouragement.

-Course Marshals are stationed along the route in orange vests.
+Course Marshals are stationed along the route in yellow vests.
 They give route directions and alert you to road conditions ahead.

 New York Police Department officers are also on the route to manage car traffic.
 Please follow all instructions given by Marshals and NYPD officers.

-Emergency medical technicians and paramedics from the Jamaica Hospital Medical Center Medical Bike Unit are available to attend to medical needs, as are ambulances from the NYC Fire Department Emergency Medical Service.
-Ask any tour marshal or police officer to get you medical assistance if you need it.
+Emergency medical technicians and paramedics from the Jamaica Hospital Medical Center Medical Bike Unit are available to attend to medical needs, as are ambulances from the New York Fire Department Emergency Medical Service.
+Ask any Tour Marshal or police officer to get you medical assistance if you need it.
 There are also EMTs at each rest area.

-Hundreds of toilets are available throughout the Tour, including handicap-accessible ones at all rest areas, water stations, and the Festival.
-There are also a few additional locations, and these may have shorter waits than at rest areas:
+Hundreds of toilets are available throughout the Tour, including wheelchair-accessible ones at all rest areas, water stations, and the Finish Festival.

-Photographers from MarathonFoto will automatically take your photo as you bike along the Tour route.
-For identification purposes, keep your Tour vest and helmet number clearly visible.
+Photographers from MarathonFoto will automatically take your photo as you ride.
+For identification purposes, ensure that your bib and bike plate are clearly visible.
 After the Tour, MarathonFoto will contact you via e-mail so you can view and purchase your photos.

-At the end of the Tour, ferries will return riders to Manhattan on a first come-first serve basis.
+At the end of the Tour, ferries will return riders to Manhattan on a first-come, first-served basis.
 Four ferries will run per hour, but lines will likely be long.
 Please take the time to enjoy free snacks and entertainment while you wait.
 Toilets and water will be available while waiting for the ferry back to Manhattan.

 SAG (Support and Gear)

-Trucks and buses provide transportation to the Festival for cyclists who require assistance.
-Simply pull off the road and wait for the SAG buses and trucks that follow the Tour.
-Make sure your bike sticker is attached to the top tube or seat of your bike so that we can reunite you with the correct bike at the Festival.
-Your Tour vest with its rider number will serve as your bike retrieval ticket.
-You can then board a SAG bus to Staten Island and reclaim your bike at the SAG drop-off at the Festival before the Tour ends.
+Trucks and buses provide transportation to the Finish Festival for cyclists who, for whatever reason, are unable to complete the Tour.
+If you need assistance, simply pull off the road and wait for the SAG buses and trucks that follow the Tour.
+Make sure your bike plate is attached to the handlebars so that we can reunite you with your bike at the Finish Festival.
+Your bib will serve as your bike-retrieval ticket.
+Note: Any child who boards a SAG vehicle must be accompanied by a guardian.

 If you do not pick up your bicycle on Staten Island, you may claim it by contacting Bike New York.
 After May 8, unclaimed bicycles will be donated to Recycle-A-Bicycle.
 Call 212-870-2080 for more information.